clirdlf/ndsa.org/conference/conference.md

 ### Conference Details and Schedule
 Digital Preservation 2025 will be held virtually October 9th and 10th, 2025 from 11:00 am EDT to 4:45 EDT on both days.
 Proposals are currently being reviewed.
 The schedule will be shared when available.

+There will be a Software Preservation Network (SPN) pre-conference event on October 8th from 1-3pm EDT.

 <!--A list of [NDSA Member Insitutions](https://ndsa.org/membership/members/) can be found on the membership section of the website.-->